-Design and detail standard mast arm assemblies utilizing QPL component parts in the plans in the same manner as for standard mast arm assemblies by use of the "Standard Mast Arm Assemblies Data Table".
+Design and detail standard mast arm assemblies utilizing QPL component parts in the plans in the same manner as for standard mast arm assemblies by use of the "Standard Mast Arm Assemblies Data Table" cell.
 Similarly, because all QPL component parts are used, shop drawings are not required.

-29.4.4 Custom Designs
+29.4.2.3 Custom Mast Arm Designs

-The Department's mast arm Computer Program will provide the necessary variables to be shown in the "Special Mast Arm Assemblies Data Table".
+The FDOT Mast Arm Program will provide the necessary variables to be shown in the "Special Mast Arm Assemblies Data Table" cell from the FDOT CADD Menu.